matuteiglesias/journal/content/Business/2023-10-21_Structured_Roles_and_Economic_Analysis_for_UBA_Pro.md

 - Developed simplified volunteer roles in Spanish to attract younger individuals.
 - Crafted a README section inviting diverse participation in the project.
 - Created casual job role descriptions tailored for the Argentine context.
-- Revised job descriptions for data science, GIS, and development roles.
+- Revised job descriptions for [[data science]], GIS, and development roles.
 - Conducted research on personal income and poverty in Argentina, linking to public policy.
 - Analyzed sectoral sales time series, focusing on decomposition and economic fluctuations.
 - Explored the impact of microshocks on sectoral sales through economic dynamics.